House Party 4: Down to the Last Minute: Sequel

 At the end of the film, Jon Jon and Monique hint at a sequel centering on Monique as the protagonist.
 That film, however, was never produced.
-The next film in the series, House Party: Tonight's the Night starring Tequan Richmond and Zac Goodspeed, was released direct to DVD on July 23, 2013; that film is a direct continuation of House Party 3, and disregards the events of House Party 4.
+The next film in the series, House Party: Tonight's the Night starring Tequan Richmond and Zac Goodspeed, was released direct to DVD on July 23, 2013; that film is a direct continuation of House Party 3, and disregards the events of House Party 4: Down to the Last Minute.
 Kid 'n Play, the franchise's original leads, make an appearance at the end of the film, reprising their roles from the first three films.
 It is revealed that the two have gone on to be successful music producers just as they aspired to in the second and third films.